PrinciplesDotDev/principles/principles/relatedness-pattern.md

 It won't always be possible to have highly related methods within executing code - but doing so will reduce cognitive complexity.

-### On relation to other principles:
+### Related principles:

 This principle complements:

 [single-responsibility principle](https://principles.dev/p/single-responsibility-principle/) - which states that files should do one thing.

-"Explicit is better than implicit" - Being explicit often increases relatedness
+"Explicit is better than implicit" - Being explicit often increases relatedness.